Prince Poppycock: Early life and career

 Recently, John showed his support for the Trevor Project, a nationwide non-profit organization focused on suicide prevention efforts among lesbian, gay, bisexual, transgender and questioning (LGBTQ) youth, through his "It Gets Better" video.

-Quale developed the Prince Poppycock character, an opera singer who performs in the elaborate dress of a baroque dandy, in 2006 so he could perform in a Los Angeles nightclub show.Maria Sciullo, "Richland singer in close race on 'Talent'", Pittsburgh Post-Gazette, September 08, 2010.
+Quale developed the Prince Poppycock character, an opera singer who performs in the elaborate dress of a baroque dandy, in 2006 so he could perform in a Los Angeles nightclub show.
 Quale was studying opera and had completed learning the Figaro baritone aria "Largo al factotum" from The Barber of Seville.
 A friend asked Quale to perform but stipulated he must wear a wig; he decided to perform as a "powdered-wigged baroque dandy, and highlight how the song was about being a fabulous hairdresser".

 Poppycock "is my mask," says Quale in People Magazine.
 "Give a man a mask and he will tell you the truth, in the style of Commedia dell'arte."
 The New York Post noted Poppycock embodies the sensibility of "humor, irony and sarcasm".
 He wears elaborate costuming and "dresses as if he stepped out of a French Baroque painting (pantaloons, powdered wig and pasty makeup)."
-The New York Post called him "a towering, powder-faced concoction of glam-rock, synth-pop and light opera wrapped up in flamboyant period costumes."
 His face is matted with whiteface (or white clown) a symbol of the highest status in the clown hierarchy and the oldest of modern clown archetypes.

-At first his mother was concerned for her openly gay son's new outrageous persona but now she "couldn't be more pleased".
 On Halloween, October 31, 2010, Prince Poppycock was crowned the honorary Mayor of West Hollywood for the Creative City's annual Halloween Carnaval.